jordanmoore/jordanmoore.github.io/_posts/2020-02-08-intentional-and-emergent-design-systems-ii.md

 >
 > Frank Chimero &mdash; [Gardening vs Architecture](https://frankchimero.com/blog/2020/gardening-vs-architecture/)

+I used to poke fun at the websites of the early 2010s claiming to be "handcrafted".
+Now I'm thinking they were on to something.
+Perhaps "handcrafted" was the wrong adjective, but I think they were trying to describe something else.
+Something made through more effort, deliberateness, craft, and creativity.
+These experiences placed more of an emphasis on the importance of aesthetics, they spoke to human ideals such as affordance, familiarity, and metaphor.
+Flat design lends itself towards low-effort commoditisation and malleability in a design system - perhaps leading to the ideology of "everything that can be systemised, will be systemised".

+There is a certain coldness in the algorithms.
+You can feel the algorithm in a rigid design system that spans every corner of a product.
+You don't want a design system that feels "automated" - well, **you** might but your users certainly don't.
+Your users would rather a product designed with care (dare I say, "handcrafted?").

+The benchmark must surely be what resonates with users - and if that is an amalgamation of predefined components and rules that must work because the system says so, then fine, so be it.
+I firmly believe that it makes much more sense to start from resonance and work backwards treating users first and systems second.

 If I could give an artificial intelligence the keys to fully automating modern design, I’d point it towards an intentional design system.
-An emergent approach leaves room for mystery, chaos, intuition, creativity and expression[^1] - the unpredictable, unique, innately human elements.
+An emergent approach leaves room for mystery, chaos, intuition, creativity and expression - the unpredictable, unique, innately human elements.

 **Do design systems limit creativity?** The answer rests on what type of system you subscribe to.

 The worst incarnation of a design system designs designers out of the picture.
 If I were building an AI tool to displace designers, I'd point them towards an all-encompassing, intentional design system.
 I fear that we're blindly running towards automation and we're giving the algorithms the template our jobs.
 It's not hard to imagine a world where No Code technology complements No Design.
 By contrast, the best incarnation of a design system leaves room for creativity, invention, the **human** elements.

+And my argument is exactly that - we should safeguard the human elements of the design process.
+There will always be a need for human intervention, the kind of which requires a human eye to correct for optical alignment when the machines produce rounding errors, or perhaps it is our all too human flaws that produce the rounding errors, either way, the goal should be to prioritise people over rules, algorithms, and automation.
+Ultimately you want to design systems that liberate creative teams rather than systems that constrain creative teams.

 ---